hakansa/ipx/README.md

 func main(){

-    // MustParseIP throws a panic if given ip is not valid ip := ipx.MustParseIP("256.256.256.256")
+    // ParseIP throws ErrInvalidIP if given ip is not valid ip, err := ipx.ParseIP("256.256.256.256")
+    if err != nil {
+        // invalid ip
+    }

+    ip,_ = ipx.ParseIP("172.16.16.1")

+    // IsV4 returns true if the ip is v4
+    fmt.Printf("Is V4: %v\n",ip.IsV4()) // true

+    // IsPrivate returns true if the ip is in a private network fmt.Printf("Is Private: %v\n",ip.IsPrivate()) // true

 }